dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

            assert results.get("gap") == approx(0)

-The ``pytest.mark.parametrize`` loops over each entry in the supplied list and feeds it into the test.
+The ``pytest.mark.parametrize`` loops over each entry in the supplied lists and feeds them into the test one-by-one.

 Testing web panels
 ------------------

-To test the webpanel output the :py:func:`asr.test.fixtures.get_webcontent` fixture provide a convenience function to return the web content and below we use this function to also check that the website data is consistent with the input band gap
+To test the output of the web-panel you have implemented the :py:func:`asr.test.fixtures.get_webcontent` fixture provides a convenience function to return the content of your web-panel and below we use this function to also check that the website data is consistent with the input band gap

 .. code-block:: python
    :caption: asr/test/test_gs.py